 Smother until done

 What happens in this step?
 Slowly simmering the gravy and tails further melds their flavors.
-Use your judgment on covering or uncovering the Dutch oven depending on your desired thickness.
+Use your judgment on covering or uncovering the Dutch oven, depending on your desired thickness.

-When the etouffee is just about ready, add the remaining 2 tablespoons of butter.
+- Mix well, taste for seasoning; add more salt, pepper, or Herb and Spice Blend, if needed.
+When the etouffee is ready, turn off the heat and add 2 tablespoons of butter.
 Shake the Dutch oven back and forth while the butter melts.

 Lagniappe Tip: Giving the gravy the 007 treatment (shaken, not stirred) usually results in a smoother, more cohesive gravy.
 As butter heats, the butterfat tends to separate from the milk solids.
 Shaking the pan helps keep the butter together while stirring does not provide the same effect.